DataDog/dd-sdk-reactnative/README.md

 # React-Native Monitoring

+## Overview

-Datadog *Real User Monitoring (RUM)* enables you to visualize and analyze the real-time performance and user journeys of your application’s individual users.
+Datadog Real User Monitoring (RUM) enables you to visualize and analyze the real-time performance and user journeys of your application’s individual users.

+The minimum supported version for the Datadog React Native SDK is React Native v0.63.4+.
+Compatibility with older versions is not guaranteed out-of-the-box.

 ## Setup